INSIDE: All you need to know to find the best New York dessert places.

 - 10 Check back soon for more of the BEST Dessert Places in NYC!

-- 11 Looking for MORE Super Fun Things to Do in NEW YORK CITY with Kids?
+- 11 Looking for MORE places to eat in New York with kids?

 “Rules” for Eating on Vacation at NYC Dessert Places